 Outcomes of Arbitration

 Once the judgment is finalized, the court may choose to issue a garnishment order against you.
 This allows your creditor to take money directly from your paycheck or bank account in order to cover your debt.
-Some funds such as federal benefits, however, are exempt from garnishment.
+Some funds such as federal benefits like Social Security are exempt from garnishment.

 An arbitrator’s decision against you can negatively affect your credit history and score, making it more difficult for you to open new lines of credit in the future.